b0b3000/Professional-Computing-SES-Live-Search-Tracking/Documentation/technical_documentation.md

 # Project Technical Documentation

 This document includes:
-- Code Documentation: (Comments within code files), separate documentation explaining the purpose and functionality of each file, class, function, and critical logic.
+- Code Documentation: (Comments within code files), separate documentation explaining the purpose and functionality of some complex files, classes, functions, and critical logic.
 Including examples, dependencies, and any assumptions or limitations.

 - System Architecture Documentation: Diagrams and explanations of the system's architecture.
 Data flow and key components for high-level understanding.